 I’m not saying don’t come to Bolivia for the climbing, the country has a lot to offer, especially in terms of alpine climbing.
 However, Bolivia does lack what I would call a “World Class” destination to draw huge numbers of climbers.
 For that I would look to Chile or Argentina.

 Bolivia is unique compared to most other Latin American countries.
-It is one of the least developed, and has an interested mix of Andean and Latin/Western culture.
+It is one of the least developed, and has an interesting mix of Andean and Latin/Western culture.
 Bolivia is raw.
-The safety standards are far behind that that of Western countries which can make things as simple as taking a bus to another town an adventure.
+The safety standards are far behind that of Western countries which can make things as simple as taking a bus to another town an adventure.

 In my month spent in Bolivia I had some of my most stressful but also some of my most memorable and rewarding travel experiences.
 So if you have the time, I would suggest checking it out.

-Aranjuez – La Paz
+- Rock Climbing at Aranjuez, La Paz Bolivia

-May climbers who come to La Paz will be looking to the easily accessible alpine climbs to the East (which I highly suggest).
+Many climbers who come to La Paz will be looking to the easily accessible alpine climbs to the East (which I highly suggest).
 But it is inevitable that you will have a few down days somewhere.
 For such occasions I suggest taking a look at Aranjuez.

 A little know fact about La Paz is that there is climbing within the city limits itself.
 Not only that, but by number of routes, it is the largest area in the country (which is only about 100 routes, don’t get too excited).